moarsel/personal-site/src/content/blog/government-technology-discretion.md

 I believe this is a false dilemma.
 If we want to fix the way government buys technology, we need to look at the whole system and rethink what discretion and accountability should look like.

 The first way we should adjust our mindset is to face the reality that creating rules has fundamental limitations in limiting employee discretion.
-In The Machinery of Government: the Ethics of Public Administration (from which many of these ideas originate), Joseph Heath examines ethical basis for relying on discretion in government as well as the risks of trying to eliminate it.
+In _The Machinery of Government: the Ethics of Public Administration_ (from which many of these ideas originate), Joseph Heath examines ethical basis for relying on discretion in government as well as the risks of trying to eliminate it.

 Firstly, he points out, eliminating discretion is impossible and counterproductive:

-> “De facto discretion often arises as a perverse consequence of attempts made to limit it.
+> De facto discretion often arises as a perverse consequence of attempts made to limit it.
 Discretion is sometimes like the proverbial bump under the carpet—it can be moved around but not eliminated.
-In other cases, the attempt to limit discretion winds up increasing it.” [^4]
+In other cases, the attempt to limit discretion winds up increasing it. [^4]

-Heath points to several common situations where the rules aimed at limiting discretion invariably lead to failure, which I've applied to government and technology:
+Heath points to several common situations where the rules aimed at limiting discretion invariably lead to failure, which I've applied to the context of government technology procurement (a.k.a. the way government buys technology):

 1. **Runaway rules**